researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 - as a bot reaches certain [stages in its life cycle](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle), e.g. the [InitializeEvent](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle/InitializeEvent.java) or the [WorkDoneEvent](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle/WorkDoneEvent.java).
 - whenever a message is received for one of the atoms controlled by the bot.
-- at regular intervals, by attaching a [trigger](src/main/java/won/bot/framework/eventbot/action/impl/trigger/BotTrigger.java) to the bot that publishes [ActEvents](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle/ActEvent.java) at regular intervals.
+- at regular intervals, by attaching a [trigger](src/main/java/won/bot/framework/eventbot/action/impl/trigger/BotTrigger.java) to the bot that publishes [ActEvents](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle/ActEvent.java) at a regular interval that is specified when creating the `BotTrigger`.
 - as part of an action that is executed by the bot.

 <!-- TODO: maybe have some more concrete event examples here -->

 ### EventListeners/EventBus

-Each bot has an [event bus]() that receives all events sent to the bot.
+Each bot has an [event bus](src\main\java\won\bot\framework\eventbot\bus\EventBus.java) that receives all events sent to the bot.
 To listen for a specific event, an `EventListener` needs to subscribe to the bus and specify an `Action` to be taken if that event is received.

 <!-- TODO: extend this? -->